hzrd149/nostrudel-startos/README.md

 ## Building

-To build the `hello-world` package for all platforms using start-sdk, run the following command:
+To build the `nostrudel` package for all platforms using start-sdk, run the following command:

 ```
 make
 ```

-To build the `hello-world` package for a single platform using start-sdk, run:
+To build the `nostrudel` package for a single platform using start-sdk, run:

 ```
 # for amd64